CodzterDev/CodzterDev/README.md

 ## Hello!👋 My name is Zaid- welcome to my GitHub!

-🧑‍🎓 I am a software development student at the Southern Alberta Institute of Technology 💻 I am a full stack web developer
+🧑‍🎓 I am a software development student at the Southern Alberta Institute of Technology

-🛠️ Currently building my portfolio
+💻 I am a full stack web developer

 💬 Would love to talk about open source and freelancing

 📌 My 2023 goal is to get really good at contributing and freelancing

 ✉️ Reach me: zaidd250@gmail.com